Introduction

 us.

-- 360° panoramas are very large and so are not displayed in this log;
+- 360° panoramas are very large and so are not displayed in this

-instead, click on the [360°] marker
+log; instead, click on the [360°] marker

-to open and then save the panorama.
+to open and then save the panorama, or right click to ‘save link

 - Specific GPS positions are shown by a pushpin symbol (📌)